lorenpoloa/KangarooPINTool/README.md

 ## What is Kangaroo PIN Tools
-Is a set of PIN Tools to get stats about jumps indstructions in a program.
+Is a set of PIN Tools to get stats about jumps instructions in a program.

 ### JumpsStatsSimple
 Simple stats about the number of conditional jumps instructions and the ratio of taken jumps.